 I engaged my protection techniques, puffing up the energy in my space like a peacock showcasing its feathers.
 We faced off in these dueling positions like statues.
-Finally I noticed that it did not want to harm me.
+At this point, I did not know who this energy was, but I realized that it did not want to harm me.
 Its motion was telling me that it had stabbed someone in the past but in the present it wanted to communicate.

 I relaxed my energy and asked the being where we had met.
 It said "Downieville."
 I had picked it up when I was there the past weekend.
 I told the being I had priorities to manage this morning but would communicate during a meditation break in the afternoon, putting the being on hold while I collected myself and brought structure and order to my life.

 As for Downieville, it is an old California mining town that was established in 1849.
 I am a regular visitor as my partner works at a local establishment in the summer.
 I immediately messaged to tell him the details of my experience with the being who had just confronted me.
 Without hesitation he told me it was Josefa "Juanita" Loaiza, the first and only woman to be hung in California’s history.
 I knew the being was behind me so I asked “Are you Josefa?”
 I got an immediate, “Yes.”